ark-lang/ark-docs/tuples.md

 # Tuple [implemented]

-A tuple is a collection of values that can have irregular types, whereas an array is a collection of values in which their types are consistent with each-other.
+A tuple is a collection of values that can have irregular types.
+Tuples are similar to an array, however an array is a collection of values, which have a **uniform type**.

 Tuples are surrounded with parenthesis.
 Tuple types are a list of types separated with commas, surrounded with parenthesis.
 A tuple expression is